bugtrons/bugtrons-1/README.md

 </br>

 ## ⚡ PARTICIPATION GUIDELINES

 Make sure to assemble under the [instructions and workflow](https://github.com/devstrons/bugtrons/blob/main/participation-guidelines.md) of bugtrons, without violating the rules.

 ## 📰 CODE OF CONDUCT

-Every participant is requested to abide by the [code of conduct](https://github.com/devstrons/bugtrons/blob/main/CODE_OF_CONDUCT.md).
-Failure to do so shall result in immediate disqualification.
+Every participant is requested to abide by the [Code of Conduct](https://github.com/devstrons/bugtrons/blob/main/CODE_OF_CONDUCT.md).
+Failure to do so will result in immediate disqualification.

 ## 👕 PERKS & GIVEAWAYS

 All divisions will be judge simultaneously.
 Top 3 Hackers will be awarded as below:

 | **POSITION** | **SWAGS** |